 Why?: How and why might you teach a lesson using only

-What?: There are a number of reasons you might teach
+What?: There are a number of reasons you might choose

-with the real Jesus.
-My affective aim is that The learner will
+from real fellowship with the real Jesus.
+My affective aim is that

 like doctrine divided the early church that wrestled over the truth